 The information below describes how certain software applications in the CAEN Lab Software Environment (CLSE) may have restricted access due to licensing or other factors.
 Details about the restrictions on specific applications is available on our software listings.
-Questions about any of the software licensing restrictions listed below can be directed to the CAEN Hotline.
+Questions about any of the software licensing restrictions listed below can be directed to the CAEN Help Desk.

 - Restricted to Student Instruction

 - Restricted to Academic Research